 Our conference organizers had arranged for this trip and so we got a guide to explore our surroundings once we landed at the docks.
 Old town Porvoo has an idyllic setting and there are several signs for the church, cafes and museums.
 Since we had 4-5 hours to ourselves, I decided not to go to a museum but chose to walk around instead.
 The church or Porvoo Cathedral, was originally made of wood (later reconstructed in stone) and is the seat of Finland’s Swedish-speaking diocese.
 The bell tower of this church has a beautiful green mount and stands separately.

-Besides the church, the wooden houses, the yatches on the waterfront and the quaint boutiques, there are several cafes here where one can grab a bite or drink.
+Besides the church, the wooden houses, the yachts on the waterfront and the quaint boutiques, there are several cafes here where one can grab a bite or drink.
 We stopped at one of them and while I got a glass of wine, my friend boldly opted for an escargot martini which did come with a snail’s shell in it!
 We also saw beautiful porcelain figurines on the windows of the residents.
 Overall, Porvoo is a beautiful little town that is not to be missed if you every visit Helsinki.
 I highly recommend spending a few hours here to witness the idyllic Scandinavian life.
-Read my other Finland related post here.
+Read my other Finland related post on the fortress island Suomenlinna here.

 Like this post?
 Pin it here